Skip to main content

 • Sender-specific message templates and URLs for whitelisting or traffic use cases

-1. We’ll assess the destination country and advise whether KYC or KYC+ is required.
+1. We assess the destination country and advise whether KYC or KYC+ is required.

-2. You submit the required documents through our secure onboarding flow here.
+2. You submit the required information and documentation via our registration form.

 3. We handle the submission to local carriers and regulators, and notify you once your Sender ID is approved or if further information is needed.